Medishare Review – How I Saved $1116 a Month

 Here’s an example for someone like myself (40ish) married with two kids: (Updated 2020)

 Monthly Payment Options – Medi-Share’s system is sort of like choosing a health insurance deductible and monthly premium.

-Annual Household Portion – in the first column above, the AHP ranges from as little as $500 for young singles to as much as $10,000 per year for families.
+Annual Household Portion – in the first column above, the AHP ranges from as little as $1000 to as much as $10,500 per year for families.